-22. What curative action may a company take if its equity plans contain liberal change in control definitions?
-11 Plan Ar nendment Proposals; 162(m) Proposals 12 23.
-How does ISS evaluate an equity plan proposal seeking approval of one or more plan amendmen ts?.12 24.
-How will ISS treat plan proposals that are only seeking approval in order to qualify grants as 10 25. "performance-based" under IRC Section 162(m)?
+23. What curative action may a company take if its equity plans contain liberal change in control definitions?
+12 Plan A mendment Proposals; 162(m) Proposals 12 24.
+How does ISS evaluate an equity plan proposal seeking approval of one or more plan amendments ;?
+12 25.
+How will ISS treat plan proposals that are only seeking approval in order to qualify grants as , "performance-based" under IRC Section 162(m)?
+13 26.
 How will ISS consider plan revisions relating to the 162(m) tax code changes?
-25. 26.
-An equity plan is submitted for approval by public shareholders for the first time, solely for 162(r purposes.
-The company will not be adding shares or bundling any other amendments.
-How will I review the plan? n) SS 27.
-How does ISS evaluate amendments by companies listed in France that are made in response to market's adoption of the Loi Macron (Macron Law)?
-28. How does ISS view a plan amendment to increase the tax withholding rate applicable upon awar settlement? d Non-En nployee Director Equity Compensation Plans 14 29.
-How does ISS' evaluation of stand-alone non-employee director equity compensation plans diffe evaluation of employee plans?
-30. What factors are considered in ISS' qualitative review of director pay for the purpose of director plan approval? equity Equity Pla an Scorecard (EPSC) 14 Genera I Questions 14 31.
+27. How does ISS view a plan amendment to increase the tax withholding rate applicable upon award settlement?
+13 Non-E mployee Director Equity Compensation Plans 14 28.
+How does ISS' evaluation of stand-alone non-employee director equity compensation plans differ t from evaluation of employee plans?
+29. What factors are considered in ISS' qualitative review of director pay for the purpose of director ed plan approval?
+Eauitv Pl an Scorecard (EPSC) 14 al Questions Gener 30.
 How does ISS' Equity Plan Scorecard work?
-14 32.
-What changes were made to the EPSC framework for 2021?
-33. Are all covered plans subject to the same EPSC factors and weightings?
-34. How do the EPSC models differ?
-35. What are the threshold passing scores for the EPSC models?
-36. How are non-employee director plans treated when another equity plan is on ballot?
-37. How will equity plan proposals at newly public companies be evaluated?
-16 Factor- Related Questions 16 38.
+31. What changes were made to the EPSC framework for 2022?
+32. Are all covered plans subject to the same EPSC factors and weightings?
+15 33.
+How do the EPSC models differ?
+34. What are the threshold passing scores for the EPSC models?
+35. How are non-employee director plans treated when another equity plan is on ballot?
+36. How will equity plan proposals at newly public companies be evaluated?
+16 Factor -Related Questions 16 37.
 What factors are considered in the EPSC, and why?
-16 39.
+16 38.
 Are the factors binary?
 Are they weighted equally?
-17 40.
-Which factors, on a stand-alone basis, may result in a negative recommendation on an equity pla proposal, regardless of the EPSC score?
-41. When will repricing or cash buyout provisions constitute an overriding factor?
-42. When may a pay-for-performance misalignment have an adverse recommendation implication for equity plan proposal? or the 43.
-When will excessive dilution have an adverse recommendation implication for the equity plan proposal?
-44. When will an evergreen feature have an adverse recommendation implication for the equity plan proposal? n 45.
-How do the SVT factors work in the EPSC model?
-46. How does ISS assess a plan's minimum vesting requirement for EPSC purposes?
-21 47.
+39. Which factors, on a stand-alone basis, may result in a negative recommendation on an equity plan proposal, regardless of the EPSC score?
+40. When will repricing or cash buyout provisions constitute an overriding factor?
+41. When may a pay-for-performance misalignment have an adverse recommendation implication for equity plan proposal?
+42. When will excessive dilution have an adverse recommendation implication for the equity plan proposal?
+43. When will an evergreen feature have an adverse recommendation implication for the equity plan proposal?
+44. How do the SVT factors work in the EPSC model?
+44. 45.
+How does ISS assess a company's clawback policy for EPSC purposes?
+45. 46.
+How does ISS assess a company's clawback policy for EPSC purposes?
+40. 47.
 How does ISS determine the vesting period for the CEO's most recent equity grants?
-21 48.
-How does ISS determine the proportion of CEO equity awards that is considered performance- 40 conditioned?
-49. How does the burn rate factor work in the EPSC?
-22
+47. 48.
+How does ISS determine the vesting period for the CEO's most recent equity grants? ∠ 』 -1 0. conditioned?
+22 49.
+How does the burn rate factor work in the EPSC?
+50. How is plan duration calculated in the EPSC? urner Ouestions / /